Computer Science

 CSC 223 Introduction to Software Engineering (4 Credits)

 Introduction to software engineering theory and methodologies, with an emphasis on rapid prototyping and development.
 This course is a survey of topics: requirements elicitation and specification, prototyping and infrastructure, basic project management, architecture and design patterns, and verification and testing.
 Students work in teams on a significant design and development project.
 Prerequisite: CSC 210 or equivalent.
-Designation: Systems.
+Designations: Programming, Systems.
 Enrollment limited to 32. {M}

 Fall, Spring